This post may contain affiliate links. For more information, please read the full disclosure policy here.

 6. Head to Harrods

-One of my London traditions is visiting the gift shop at Harrods.
+One of my London traditions is visiting the gift shop at Harrods and as I mentioned earlier, shopping is one of the best things to do alone in London.
 I went there on my first visit to London in 2007 and have returned every visit since.
 The products are totally expensive, but they’re also so fun and such high quality.
 Over the years I’ve purchased an apron for my mum, bags, a diary and a pencil case.
 My latest gift to myself was a small cardholder/wallet, which I now use every day.
 Go on, treat yourself!

 7. Visit one of London’s many free museums